DisnakeDev/disnake/docs/api.rst

     .. attribute:: active_application

-        The an app is considered active.
+        The app is considered active.
 This means that it has had any global command executed in the past 30 days.

         .. versionadded:: 2.8